Sacramental Preparation

 Towards the end of their time at Christ the King, the Year 6 children who have followed the parish programme receive the Sacrament of Confirmation.

-Again, the units from the R.E. strategy taught in Year 6 focus heavily on the links between Baptism and Confirmation as well as how we can be followers of Christ today and active members of the Church community.
+Again, the children will have six sessions preparing for the sacrament in school making links between Baptism and Confirmation as well as learning about how we can be followers of Christ today and active members of the Church community.
+And at home reflecting on how their good and bad choices have consequences and as such impact on other people as well as themselves and their relationship with God.

 The role of the Church and Parish